-Clinical practice guideline/s Statements that include recommendations intended to optimise patient receiving a specified type of health care.
+Clinical practice guideline/s Statements that include recommendations intended to optimise patient care that are informed by a systematic review of evidence and an receiving a specified type of health care.
 Consumers can include patients and potential patients, carers and organisations representing consumers' interests.
 As a member of a committee, steering group or similar, consumer representatives voice the consumer perspective and takes part in the decision-making process on behalf of consumers